Current PRP Residents

 Chung DW, Volk DW, Arion D, Zhang Y, Sampson AR, Lewis DA.
 Dysregulated ErbB4 Splicing in Schizophrenia: Selective Effects on Parvalbumin Expression.
 Am J Psychiatry.
 2016;173:60-68.

-Kristen Eckstrand, MD, PhD is a PGY4 resident in the PRP working under the co-mentorship of Mary Phillips, MD and Erika Forbes, PhD.
+Kristen Eckstrand, MD, PhD is a Child and Adolescent Psychiatry fellow in the PRP working under the co-mentorship of Mary Phillips, MD and Erika Forbes, PhD.
 Her current research focuses on the development of risk behaviors and affective psychopathology in youth, with a focus on vulnerable populations.
 Her research has been recognized with awards from the American Academy of Child and Adolescent Psychiatry and the American Association of Directors of Psychiatric Residency Training.

 "The PRP's focus on supportive and quality mentorship made my transition between fields of research (adulthood insulin resistance to adolescent mental health) smooth and exciting.
 The program's flexibility combined with a collaborative research environment easily facilitates research exploration and accomplishment."